swgee/boardlock/README.md

 If breached, bcrypt and random salts will make it very difficult for root passwords to be brute-forced.
 ![DB](https://github.com/swgee/boardlock/blob/master/password-manager/static/images/dynamodb.PNG)

-All encryption/decryption occurs on the server, and no sensitive data remains in memory as it is all passed as function parameters.
+All encryption/decryption occurs on the server, and no sensitive data remains in memory as it is all passed as function parameters and deleted after execution.
 Client-side decryption would decrease the server's compute load, but has issues of its own.
 The keys or password would need to be stored in localStorage to provide some usability which could expose the user to Cross Site Scripting.

 In order to bypass requiring the user to enter their root password for any change/request, the KEK must be stored in a Flask session cookie.